NicolaiFlemming/StudienarbeitCode/abaqus-strapjoint-sim/readme.md

 ## Monitoring

-Monitor the current progress by running:
+Monitor the current progress by running this code in a separate terminal at the root directory:

 ```sh
 Get-Content -Wait -Path ./<part_name>.sta